-Using pot and alcohol together can lead to injury, illness, even death.
+Using pot and alcohol together can lead to injury, illness, and even death.

 Posted May 06, 2014

 Alcohol and marijuana are two drugs commonly used by people at the same time.
-New information indicates that combining the two may cause individuals to over-use both substances and in some cases, can result in death.
+New information indicates that combining the two may cause individuals to overuse both substances, which in some cases can result in death.